Intel Co. (NASDAQ:INTC) Shares Bought by Ziegler Capital Management LLC

 Other hedge funds and other institutional investors have also recently modified their holdings of the company.
 Violich Capital Management Inc. grew its stake in shares of Intel by 4.1% during the 4th quarter.
 Violich Capital Management Inc. now owns 180,000 shares of the chip maker’s stock worth $8,968,000 after purchasing an additional 7,130 shares during the period.
 Greenleaf Trust grew its stake in shares of Intel by 1.1% during the 4th quarter.
 Greenleaf Trust now owns 99,249 shares of the chip maker’s stock worth $4,945,000 after purchasing an additional 1,051 shares during the period.
 International Assets Investment Management LLC grew its stake in shares of Intel by 124.5% during the 1st quarter.
 International Assets Investment Management LLC now owns 62,365 shares of the chip maker’s stock worth $3,597,000 after purchasing an additional 34,584 shares during the period.
 Bouvel Investment Partners LLC acquired a new stake in shares of Intel during the 4th quarter worth approximately $1,958,000.
 Finally, M. Kulyk & Associates LLC acquired a new stake in shares of Intel during the 4th quarter worth approximately $3,104,000.
 63.25% of the stock is currently owned by institutional investors and hedge funds.

 A number of brokerages have recently commented on INTC.
-Truist Financial raised their price objective on shares of Intel from $64.00 to $73.00 in a research note on Wednesday, March 24th.
-Jefferies Financial Group lifted their price target on shares of Intel from $57.00 to $59.00 and gave the company a “hold” rating in a research note on Tuesday, March 30th.
-Bank of America reissued a “sell” rating and issued a $62.00 price target on shares of Intel in a research note on Friday.
+Roth Capital raised their price objective on shares of Intel from $60.00 to $65.00 and gave the stock a “neutral” rating in a research note on Tuesday, March 30th.
+KeyCorp lifted their price target on shares of Intel from $82.00 to $86.00 and gave the company an “overweight” rating in a research note on Friday, January 22nd.
 Cowen lifted their price target on shares of Intel from $75.00 to $79.00 and gave the company an “outperform” rating in a research note on Friday, January 22nd.
-Finally, JPMorgan Chase & Co. set a $80.00 price target on shares of Intel and gave the company a “buy” rating in a research note on Wednesday, April 7th.
+Needham & Company LLC dropped their price target on shares of Intel from $74.00 to $70.00 and set a “buy” rating on the stock in a research note on Thursday, April 29th.
+Finally, Credit Suisse Group set a $80.00 price target on shares of Intel and gave the company a “buy” rating in a research note on Wednesday, April 21st.
 Twelve equities research analysts have rated the stock with a sell rating, twelve have assigned a hold rating and thirteen have given a buy rating to the company’s stock.
 The stock has a consensus rating of “Hold” and a consensus price target of $63.59.

 Intel (NASDAQ:INTC) last issued its quarterly earnings data on Wednesday, April 21st.
 The chip maker reported $1.39 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.15 by $0.24.
 The firm had revenue of $18.60 billion for the quarter, compared to analyst estimates of $17.97 billion.
 Intel had a net margin of 28.10% and a return on equity of 29.44%.
 Intel’s revenue was down 6.2% on a year-over-year basis.
 During the same period in the previous year, the firm earned $1.45 EPS.
 Research analysts expect that Intel Co. will post 4.89 EPS for the current year.